 Who approves change in control decisions?

-The following table sets out which regulator you should send your application to, and which regulator/s make the decision, based on the nature of the target firm and controller:
+The following list sets out which regulator you should send your application to, and which regulator/s make the decision, based on the nature of the target firm and controller:

 The pre-application period is designed to help prospective controllers to understand the change in control process, increasing the likelihood that they will submit a complete application.

 We may require additional supporting information.
 We recommend that you email us at PRA-ChangeinControl@bankofengland.co.uk to discuss whether a pre-application meeting is needed.
 Submitting your application without prior contact increases the likelihood of us deeming it incomplete.

 Email a copy of your application form and supporting documents to at PRA-ChangeinControl@bankofengland.co.uk.

 You must also send two hard copies to: PRA Authorisations, Authorisations Division, Prudential Regulation Authority, 20 Moorgate, London EC2R 6DA.

 We do not charge a fee for processing change in control notifications.